Sai-Krishna-R9/AMFOSS-TASKS/README.md

 Marine property is manufactured, catalogued, and permanently sealed under strict control.

-A true Devil Fruit refuses to be owned.

-Somewhere among the cargo lies an object that still possesses the freedom to change itself.
+Somewhere among the cargo lies an object that still possesses the power to awaken itself.

 Only by eating the genuine fruit will its true power awaken.
 (Use ./eat.sh <file_name>)